superbunny38/Pytorch-Implementation-of-Fast-Multiple-Landmark-Localisation-Using-a-Patch-based-Iterative-Network/README.md

 - paper arxiv: https://arxiv.org/abs/1806.06987v2

-**Note:** Unlike the original paper, this implementation jointly trains convolutional autoencoder with PIN.
-Therefore, the convolutional autoencoder is used instead of the shape model
+**Note:** Unlike the original paper, this implementation jointly trains autoencoder with PIN.
+Therefore, the autoencoder is used instead of the shape model